Minus Odell Beckham Jr., the Giants don't look very good

 ARLINGTON, Texas -- Put those Super Bowl aspirations on the backburner.
-The New York Giants have a lot of work to do to even be considered playoff contenders, let alone Super Bowl threats.
+The New York Giants have a lot of work to do to even be considered playoff contenders, let alone a Super Bowl threat.

-They were outclassed in their season opener on the road against the division-rival Dallas Cowboys, albeit without Odell Beckham Jr., their best offensive weapon.
+They were outclassed in their season opener on the road by the division-rival Dallas Cowboys, albeit without wide receiver Odell Beckham Jr., their best offensive weapon.
 He didn’t play because of a sprained ankle.

+But right now that may be the least of the Giants’ concerns after a 19-3 loss to the Cowboys.
+The three points are the fewest the Giants have scored in a season opener during Super Bowl era since 1995, which also came against Dallas.

 It's likely all the Giants' offensive struggles are intertwined, and maybe Beckham solves them all.
 Or maybe not.

-But it wasn’t pretty on Sunday night and left you wondering whether the Giants really did enough this offseason to fix an offense that wasn’t very good last year, when they averaged a paltry 19.4 points per game.
+But Sunday night likely left some wondering if the Giants did enough in the offseason to fix an offense that wasn’t very good last year, when they averaged a paltry 19.4 points per game.
 Do they have enough talent around Beckham to reach their intended goal of putting a fifth trophy in the case?

 Again, maybe that changes when Beckham is on the field.
 Maybe not.

 The Giants received a taste of life without Beckham when he was suspended for Week 16 of the 2015.
-That wasn’t pretty (they were manhandled by the Minnesota Vikings that evening).
-Neither was this.
-The Giants without Beckham on Sunday night left reason to doubt whether the supporting cast is really good enough.
-Many of the warts that plagued them last year still seem to still exist.
+That wasn’t pretty (they were manhandled by the Minnesota Vikings).
+The Giants without Beckham left reason to doubt whether the supporting cast is really good enough.
+Many of the warts that plagued them last year still seem to exist.

-There is plenty of time to get rid of them, but with one week of evidence, they are still there.
-The defense, which wore down at times in part because of the offense’s struggles, may be able to ultimately carry the Giants with Beckham.
+The defense, which wore down at times in part because of the offense’s struggles, may be able to carry the Giants with Beckham.
 They weren’t able to carry them without.
 The were on the field for an astounding 47 plays in the first half.
 The Giants ran 19.

-The Cowboys totally dominated the first half.
-Dallas outgained the Giants 265-49.
-The Giants managed just two first downs and didn’t have Beckham to bail them out.
+The Cowboys dominated the first half, outgaining the Giants 265-49.
+The Giants managed two first downs and didn’t have Beckham to bail them out.

 Fortunately, he will be back soon enough.
-There is reason to believe that Beckham could be back Monday night when they play the Detroit Lions.
+There is reason to believe Beckham will return Monday night when they play the Detroit Lions.
 He was running some routes at close to full speed before the contest.

 Sunday night was a chance for the Giants to prove they're a good team with or without Beckham.
 The results weren't encouraging.